FAQ about Mirowitz

 During designated early-release Fridays, school ends at 2:30 p.m.

-Parents may bring their children to school for pre-care as early as 7:30 a.m.
-After care is available Monday-Friday until 6:00 p.m., and provides opportunities for students to engage in physical activity, to work independently on homework and to participate in after school clubs and activities.
+Parents may bring children to school for pre-care as early as 7:30 a.m.
+After care is available Monday-Friday until 6 p.m., and provides opportunities for students to engage in physical activity, to work independently on homework, and to participate in after school clubs and activities.
 There is an additional charge for before and after care.

-It’s true.
-Independent school is expensive.
+Independent school is expensive, especially compared to free.
 Many parents feel they can’t afford to send their children.
 Parents who have chosen Mirowitz feel they can’t afford NOT to.
 Consider these facts:

 - Independent school students generally perform better than their public school counterparts on standardized achievement tests.
 Mirowitz does not endure government pressure to teach to the test, yet our authentic, hands-on learning leads to high test scores.